ila0406/Work-Day-Scheduler/README.md

 # Work Day Scheduler
 https://ila0406.github.io/Work-Day-Scheduler/

+# Description
+Work Day Scheduler is an website that allows an employee to keep track of their busy schedule.
+Between the hours of 8am and 6pm, the employee can add text inside the event blocks.
+Clicking on the 'save' icon will store the event in local storage.
+Throughout the day the events will change color based on whether the event is in the past, future, or current.

 ## User Story
 As an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.